Best Pumpkin Patches in Silicon Valley

 ABC Farms & Pick of the Patch Pumpkins

 You don’t have to go far to find the perfect pumpkin!
-ABC Farms & Pick of the Patch Pumpkins, a third-generation family business that has been operating for over 70 years, has over 18 locations around the Bay Area, including seven in the South Bay.
+ABC Farms & Pick of the Patch Pumpkins, a third-generation family business that has been operating for over 70 years, has over 15 locations around the Bay Area, including seven in the South Bay.
 Each location offers fun activities, including inflatable amusements for kids ages 2 to 12 and “memory lanes” for capturing seasonal photos.
-Don’t miss the haunted house at their original patch on Tully and East Capitol Expressway.
 Along with plenty of fun, you'll find a wide selection of pumpkins to choose from.

-Admission to the patches is free, though there’s a charge for some amusements, food, and drinks.
+Admission to the patches is generally free, though there’s a charge for some amusements, food, and drinks.

 • Phone: (408) 393-6303